 +A few months later I come out to my family as queer.

 +During Queer Fashion Week I discover an amazing environment of people who are queer, trans, bi, lesbian, androgynous, femme, masculine, and everything in between.
-I make out with androgynous supermodel Rain Dove on the runway and wear her clothes the next day after spending the night in her hotel room.
+I make out with androgynous supermodel Rain Dove on the runway and wear Rain’s clothes the next day after spending the night in Rain’s hotel room.

-+I begin adding pieces of men’s clothing to my closet and awkwardly experiment with more masculine looks, struggling to find pants that make my large butt look less female.
++I begin adding pieces of men’s clothing to my closet and awkwardly experiment with more masculine looks, struggling to find pants that make my large butt look less womanly.

-+I now understand and accept that my queer identity is fluid and that I do not need to define it in strict terms.
-I have learned that I can be queer and omnisexual and omnigendered without having been in a relationship with someone who is not a man.
++I now understand and accept that my qender identity is nonbinary and that I do not need to define it in strict terms.
+I have learned that I can be queer and omnisexual without having been in a relationship with someone who is not a cis man.
 I have learned that I do not have to be as attracted to every gender equally – that is why it is called a spectrum.
 It is ok to be me.

 A newly signed law in North Carolina, introduced suddenly and signed into law in less than 12 hours at the end of March, now requires people to use the restroom that corresponds with the gender that is on their birth certificate, which specifically targets transgender individuals.
 It is because of this new law I decided to write my queer story in support of all those who are continually being discriminated against and potentially put in harm’s way in my home state of North Carolina.